Wavephoria/AdventureGame/README.md

 Hero functions

-- Base class implementation
-  Everyone will at the start be in some kind of base class, but should soon be able to choose which class to join
+- Base class implementation ---- Adventurer implemented Everyone will at the start be in some kind of base class, but should soon be able to choose which class to join
 - Level up system
   Will make enemies harder, and drops better
   Will be able to level up within each class at set milestones (Learn new spells or abilities)
-- Gold/Silver
-  Will be used in town to buy better gear, potions or drink alcohol
+- Gold/Silver ---- Each Hero will have a pouch with some start gold and silver Will be used in town to buy better gear, potions or drink alcohol
-- Focus system
-  Focus system will be a set level at how good hero will be fighting Alcohol will lower it
+- Focus system ---- Will be used as a percentage, starting with 100% Focus system will be a set level at how good hero will be fighting Alcohol will lower it
   Being out on long adventures will also lower it